She's a Good Skate, Charlie Brown: Synopsis

 Peppermint Patty receives the highest score, and has won the competition.
 She is shown on the stand with her trophy, while the runners-up stand below her with silver and bronze medals.
 On the way out, she is talking with Snoopy about her performance, and Snoopy is back as his grumbling, coaching self.
 She finally asks if he has anything nice to say, and she gets kissed on the cheek by him, much to her delight.
 Woodstock is shown bringing up the rear whistling the music again.

 Figure skating animation

 Although the plot line is implausible, the actual skating portrayed in the film is quite accurate for the time.
 Peppermint Patty is seen practicing compulsory figures and her free skating routine uses realistic figure skating jumps, spins, and choreography.
 The skating scenes were animated using the rotoscoping technique, using Schulz's own daughter (credited as Amy Schulz) as one of the models.
 Some of the skating footage appears in the concluding animation associated with the credits.

 Original strips

 This program was written from a relatively long series of Peanuts comic strips originally published in 1974.
-The strip had other subplots that were left out of the special, and changes were made to the storyline by the time it went to the small screen.
-For instance:
+The strip had other subplots that were left out of the special, and changes were made to the storyline for the special: